 Dai was born in Tywyn, Gwynedd, and was raised on a family-run farm near Lampeter.
 He has lived in Swansea for the past 30 years where he has worked as a GP, building up a wealth of experience and knowledge in the fields of health and social care.

 He first entered politics by serving as a local Councillor in his home city, before being elected to the inaugural National Assembly in 1999.
 Dai is a passionate campaigner on health and cultural issues, and has successfully pushed for a number of legislative and policy changes, particularly in the area of public health.

-Title: Shadow Cabinet Secretary for Sports and Tourism
+Title: Shadow Cabinet Secretary for Economy and Infrastructure

 Constituency: Carmarthen East and Dinefwr

 Adam Price was born in Carmarthen into a miner’s family and was educated at Ysgol Dyffryn Amman and then Cardiff University where he graduated with a BSc in Economics.
 He went on to become a Managing Director of Newidiem, a UK policy and economics consultancy and Executive Director of the Welsh economic development and cultural change agency Menter a Busnes.